FilipDominec/rp2daq/README.md

 ![ipython console printout for rp.adc?](docs/ipython_command_info.png)

-Note that most RP2DAQ's commands accept optional, so called *named* parameters.
-If they are omitted, some reasonable default values are used.

 Alternately, you can find the same information extracted in the [Python API reference](docs/PYTHON_REFERENCE.md).
+In contrast, none of the commands can be found in the python code, as they are generated dynamically by parsing the C code on startup.
+This eliminates redundancy between the C firmware and the Python module, and always guarantees their perfect binary compatibility.

 ### Asynchronous commands

-Consider the following ADC readout code, which does almost the same as the previous example:
+Consider the following ADC readout code, which looks different, but does *almost* the same as the previous example:

 ```Python
 import rp2daq